nataliaskrzypczak/nataliaskrzypczak.github.io/README.md

 The project involved conducting an analysis of happiness indicators and working conditions to select the optimal country for the expansion of a company.

 ### Data
-- World Happiness Report from 2015-2019
+- <a href="https://https://www.kaggle.com/datasets/unsdsn/world-happiness">World Happiness Report from 2015-2019</a>

 ### Technologies and Tools
 - SQL